MariamTurky/DeepLeaningProject/README.md

 ## Model Architecture

-The model is constructed using a Transformer.
+The model is constructed using LSTM and Transformer.

 ## Dependencies